The 4:30 Movie (film): Plot

 Burny and Brian argue in an alley about their plans being ruined.
 Burny blames David for getting Melody involved, and Brian defends her.
 It escalates into a fistfight until Belly intervenes and observes that Brian and Melody's relationship threatens Burny, and Brian is too concerned with seeking Burny's approval.
 Brian attempts to reconcile, but Burny rejects him and leaves.
 Burny sits at a park to reflect when he spots his favorite wrestler, Major Murder.
 He talks to Major Murder, who reveals he is there to spend time with his wife before the next big match.
 He reveals that he and his wife have been together since high school and that she always had his back, even when being bullied for being overweight as a child.
 This talk makes Burny understand Brian and his crush on Melody.

 Meanwhile, Brian sulks behind the theater when an attractive female usher spots him.
 They bond over their love for film, and she tells Brian she is moving to Rhode Island to attend film school as she wants to be a director.
 Brian is impressed with her ambitions, though the usher tells him she sees the same ambition in him.
 A love for film is the first step towards wanting to be a filmmaker.
 She returns to work, and Brian is left inspired.
 He runs to the front of the theater to meet with Melody and tell her he has been banned.
 Brian has a plan and confronts Manager Mike to plea with him to lift the ban.
 He refuses and bullies Brian in front of all the other patrons, causing Melody to defend Brian and berate Manager Mike for his attitude towards customers.
 She gets banned as well, but as they are being thrown out, Burny is seen crashing his truck into Manager Mike's car to serve as a distraction so Brian and Melody can sneak into the theater and see Bucklick.

 Before the movie can begin, they are caught by Melody's strict mother, who berates her for sneaking into an R-rated movie.
 They leave the theater and talk in the park about their dreams and the nature of their relationship.
 Brian finally asks her out, and they walk in the park together, hand-in-hand, as boyfriend and girlfriend.
 Brian observes that their day could be a movie someday.

 In a mid-credits scene, Melody, Belly, and Burny try to get Brian to muster up the courage to apply for a job at the Quick Stop convenience store.
 Brian looks at the store and tells the three, "It can wait."

 Production

-Filming took place at the end of August 2023, which was approved for filming during the 2023 SAG-AFTRA strike.
-It was filmed at Smodcastle Cinemas, a New Jersey movie theater that Smith co-owns.
+Filming took place at the end of August 2023, which was approved for filming during the 2023 SAG-AFTRA strike as the film's backers signed an interim agreement.
+It was filmed at SModcastle Cinemas, a New Jersey movie theater that Smith co-owns.